About Microsoft 365 Apps in the enterprise

 Users can store the files they create with Microsoft 365 Apps on their local computers or elsewhere on your network, such as a SharePoint site.
 Office 365 (and Microsoft 365) also provides cloud-based file storage options.

 Microsoft 365 Apps isn't the same as the web versions of the Office applications.
 The web versions let users open and work with Word, Excel, PowerPoint, or OneNote documents in a web browser.
-The web versions of these Office application are included with all Office 365 (and Microsoft 365) plans.
+The web versions of these Office applications are included with all Office 365 (and Microsoft 365) plans.

 Read the Microsoft 365 and Office 365 service descriptions to learn more about what's included in Office 365 (and Microsoft 365).